The Neil and Gina Smith Student of the Year Award

 Nominators are advised to inform their nominee that they have been nominated, and to ensure that the nominee provides a personal statement and a non-academic referee to support their nomination before the closing date.

-The Nomination Form must be completed as appropriate and by the closing date of TBC 2020.
+The Nomination Form must be completed as appropriate by the closing date of Friday 17 April 2020.

-Note: nominees must complete and send a personal statement and provide a non-academic reference, by email, to email@example.com by TBC 2020.
+Note: nominees must complete and send a personal statement and provide a non-academic reference, by email, to firstname.lastname@example.org by Friday 17 April 2020.

 The award Panel may invite shortlisted candidates for interview.
-Interviews will take place TBC 2020.
+Interviews are expected to take place on 27 May 2020, though we will let you know if this changes.
 Invitations will be sent out as early as possible, but candidates are advised that they may be given relatively short notice of an interview.

 The final decision will be confirmed after the Final Examination results are known, and the successful applicant notified within seven days of the results of the Final Examinations being published in June.